Yüksek Hızlı Tren: Ankara–İzmir

+Ankara–Samsun

+The project commenced in 2026 with its first step connecting Ankara to Çorum.

+Ankara–Istanbul super-fast line

+Ankara - Istanbul SHD, is a double-track, electric, signaled high-speed railway project suitable for a maximum speed of 350 kilometers/hour (220 mph), which is planned to provide services in 2030s.

 Related infrastructure projects

 The Marmaray project, which consists of a rail transport network around Istanbul and the world's deepest immersed tube railway tunnel under the Bosphorus strait, is also under construction.
 The Marmaray tunnel will connect the railway lines on the European and Asian parts of Istanbul and Turkey.
 In 2013 the Marmaray tunnel was opened and passenger transportation is started partially in 13.5 km of total 76.5 km.
 The rest was expected to be completed by 2015, but it now looks like this will not happen until some time in 2016.

 The project connecting the European and Asian suburban railway lines, will also connect the Thracian and Anatolian high-speed railway lines in Turkey via the world's deepest immersed-tube railway tunnel under the Bosporus.

 A new high-speed rail terminus station is to be built in Ankara (2009–2010), which is to be funded as a public–private partnership, using the Build-Operate-Transfer model.
 Additionally, new stations are to be constructed in İstanbul, Izmir, Edirne, Trabzon, Erzurum, Erzincan, Sivas, Kayseri, Antalya, Afyon, and Polatlı.

 Furthermore, an additional project called Başkentray is also underway which consist of the renewal of railways in the urban section of Ankara.